wellyshen/react-cool-form/docs/api-reference/use-form-state.md

 title: useFormState
 ---

 This hook helps us to isolate re-rendering at the component level for performance optimization (see [related article](https://overreacted.io/before-you-memo)).
-The hook has the similar API design to the [select](../api-reference/use-form#select) method of the `useForm` that maintain a consistent DX for us.
+The hook has the similar API design to the [select](../api-reference/use-form#select) method of `useForm` hook that maintain a consistent DX for us.
 Check the [Isolating Re-rendering](../getting-started/form-state#isolating-re-rendering) to learn more.

 ```js
 const values = useFormState(path, config);